MA-RECON: Mask-aware deep-neural-network for robust fast MRI k-space interpolation: Discussion and Conclusion

-In conclusion, our physically-primed approach has the potential to improve the generalization capacity and robustness of DNN-based methods for MRI reconstruction from undersampled k-space data.
-Thus, in turn, our approach has the potential to facilitate the utilization of DNN-based MRI reconstruction methods in the clinical setting.
+In summary, our mask-aware strategy holds promise for enhancing the generalization capacity and robustness of DNN-based methodologies for MRI reconstruction from undersampled k-space data.
+In turn, our approach offers the potential to expedite the integration of DNN-based MRI reconstruction techniques into the clinical domain.